ashu6783/medicalRx/README.md

 ## 🔮 Roadmap

-We're continuously improving MedicalRx with these upcoming features:
+Here is MedicalRx with these upcoming features:

 - [ ] **Pharmacy API Integration** for medication availability checking
 - [ ] **Notification System** for medication reminders via email/SMS